Waste isn't waste until you waste it!

 To follow up with residents to make sure they continue composting and to address any concerns.

-To provide to Backyard Composting (only name & address needed) so we can show present and potential funders that we use their funds wisely and for the purpose stated in our grant application(s).
+To provide to Backyard Composting (only name & street address needed) so we can show present and potential funders that we use their funds wisely and for the purpose stated in our grant application(s).
 This is one of our few requirements for providing funding.